ricardoom/ilcorvoilnido/README.md

 Run `npm -i` to install gulp and few of the dependencies.

-Navigate to the coresponding directory and run `gulp watch`
+Navigate to the root directory and run `gulp watch`

+### Source code, Development and Building

+Add Instructions here:

 ### Making Changes